Papilio xuthus: Description

-Wing Coloration
+Wing coloration

 P. xuthus have highly sensitive photoreceptors, or ommatidia, that can detect a wide range of wavelengths.
 This adaptation helps them identify members of their own species.
 Their distinct coloring and patterning are what sets them apart from other butterflies.
 Wing color is derived from "scales", and P. xuthus has scales of yellow (cream), orange, black, and blue from the light each scale absorbs and reflects.
 Spectrophotometer studies saw that the yellow scales absorbed in the UV to violet range, orange absorbed in the lower half-wavelengths of the visible spectrum, black scales absorbed in most of the visible light range, and blue scales absorbed very little light.
 These absorbance ranges are due to the pigment molecules contained in each wing scale.
 Yellow and orange contain papiliochrome II and black contains melanin.
 The blue scales are unique in that they don't have a pigment molecule, and are instead colored by an optical phenomenon.
 The interaction of light with the upper and lower lamina of the scale gives them the distinct blue color that we see.

 Experimental manipulation of wing coloration has been achieved through administration of the acid carboxypeptidase, Molsin.
 Injection of Molsin into 0-2 day pupae, butterflies had high amounts of black wing scales.
 These modified subjects had produced high amounts of melanin and papiliochrome II.
 Injection of Molsin into 3-4 day pupae shows no change in wing coloration.
 This indicates that P. xuthus likely has an acid carboxypeptidase of its own that naturally induces production of these pigments, and its action lasts during the first two days of pupation.
 Administration of a higher amount of acid carboxypeptidase to the pupae at 0–2 days induces an overproduction of pigmentation molecules, which leads to a high number of black scales.

 P. xuthus uses wing coloration and patterning to identify insects of the same species.
 Sexual behaviors are elicited from males by visual identification alone.
 Adult P. xuthus males were able to find odorless conspecifics, and while they do not discriminate by sex, they can identify a female once physical contact is made.

 Courtship and mating

 During the mating season, Asian swallowtail males fly through the foliage of trees in search of a mate.
 If a male encounters a female resting on a plant with open and horizontal wings, it approaches her and examines her by contacting his forelegs with the tips of her wings.
 In addition, males use visual cues to conduct the mating ritual and are particularly attracted to closely spaced yellow patches on female wings.

 Most females of the Asian swallowtail butterfly mate more than once in their life.
 This behavior is typical of many other swallowtail butterflies including P. glaucus, P. helenus and P. protenor.
-By mating multiply, females are able to increase the genetic diversity of their offspring.
+Multiple matings leads to an increased genetic diversity of swallowtail offspring.
 In addition, multiple matings allow females to produce a greater number of eggs, of which there can be up to thirty.